Fixed-term employment contract

-A fixed-term contract is a contractual relationship between an employee and an employer that lasts for a specified period that is determined in advance.
+A fixed-term contract is a contractual relationship between an employee and an employer which lasts for a specified period that is determined in advance.
 These contracts are usually regulated by countries' labor laws, to ensure that employers still fulfill basic labour rights regardless of a contract's form, particularly unjust dismissal.
 Generally, fixed-term contracts will automatically be deemed to have created a permanent contract, subject to the employer's right to terminate employment on reasonable notice for a good reason.
-In the European Union the incidence of fixed-term contracts ranges from 6% in the UK to 23% in Spain, with Germany, Italy and France between 13% and 16%.
+Among European nations, the incidence of fixed-term contracts ranges from 6% in the UK to 23% in Spain, with Germany, Italy and France between 13% and 16%.

 By country

 Due to the potential job insecurity that multiple fixed-term contracts may cause, employment laws in many countries limit the circumstances and the way these contracts may be used.
 In countries where labour law is more restrictive (compensation/indemnity for dismissal), the differentiation between fixed-term and permanent contracts tends to be clearly set out in law.
 Where employment legislation is less protective for the employee there tends to be a lesser degree of differentiation between fixed and permanent contracts.